linreal/cascade-editor/README.md

 val result = stateHolder.loadFromJson(json, textStates, spanStates)
 ```

-All block types, text content, and rich text formatting (bold, italic, etc.) are preserved through the round-trip.
+All block types, text content, rich text formatting (bold, italic, etc.), and supported indentation attributes are preserved through the round-trip.
 Unknown block types from newer editor versions are kept as-is — no silent data loss on re-save.

 For custom block types, plug in `BlockTypeCodec` and `BlockContentCodec` to control how your types are serialized.